 “Oh, Fred,” someone may say, “Kenneth Copeland is hardly a representative of true continuationism.
 Everyone agrees with you that he and his lunatic wife are goofy.”
 Okay, let’s consider a second picture,

-Here we see Lou Engle, founder of The Call ministries on his knees, kissing the feet of Matteo Calisi at the Azusa Now event held at the LA Colosseum.
+Here we see Lou Engle, founder of the now defunct The Call ministries on his knees, kissing the feet of Matteo Calisi at the Azusa Now event held at the LA Colosseum.
 Calisi has been an active leader for years in Italy attempting to unify Catholics with Italian Pentecostals, as well as Pentecostals worldwide.
 The common factor for him?
 Why it’s the continuationist views of the Holy Spirit shared mutually between Pentecostals/charismatics and Roman Catholics.